-Recommendations for lipid screening in young adults without risk factors for CHD vary, with some guidelines recommending screening starting at age 20 and others not recommending screening until age 35 to 40 for men or 40 to 50 for women.
-In general, guidelines recommend screening younger adults with CHD, CHD equivalents, or one or more CHD risk factor.
+Recommendations for lipid screening in young adults without risk factors for CHD vary, with some guidelines recommending screening starting at age 20 years and others not recommending screening until ages 35 to 40 years for men or 40 to 50 years for women.
+In general, guidelines recommend screening younger adults with CHD, CHD equivalents, or one or more CHD risk factors.

-The ATP III guideline recommends screening all persons ≥ 20 years old every 5 years with LDL-C, HDL-C, total cholesterol, and triglycerides.7 It recommends that clinicians perform a lipoprotein analysis and risk factor evaluation to assign risk status as part of the first patient visit for adults ≥ 20 years and, depending on the results, initiate efforts to control risk factors with reevaluation in 1 to 5 years or initiate lifestyle changes.7 The ACC and AHA guidelines of assessment of cardiovascular risk does not specifically address lipid screening, but recommends "as reasonable" assessment of traditional cardiovascular risk factors every 4 to 6 years starting at age 20 (grade IIa recommendation).5 Although the Pooled Cohort Equations CV Risk Calculator developed by the ACC and AHA estimates lifetime risk of atherosclerotic cardiovascular disease in persons 20 years of age or older, the guideline does not make a recommendation to apply the Pooled Cohort Equations CV Risk Calculator in persons younger than 40 years of age.
+The ATP III guidelines recommend screening all persons age 20 years and older every 5 years with LDL-C, HDL-C, TC, and triglycerides.
+It recommends that clinicians perform a lipoprotein analysis and risk factor evaluation to assign risk status as part of the first patient visit for adults age 20 years and older and, depending on the results, initiate efforts to control risk factors, with re-evaluation in 1 to 5 years, or initiate lifestyle changes.

+The ACC and AHA guidelines do not specifically address lipid screening but recommend, "as reasonable," assessment of traditional cardiovascular risk factors every 4 to 6 years starting at age 20 years (grade IIa recommendation).
+Although the Pooled Cohort Equations risk calculator developed by the ACC and AHA estimates lifetime risk of atherosclerotic CVD in persons age 20 years and older, the guidelines do not make any recommendation to apply the risk calculator to persons younger than age 40 years.

-The American Diabetes Association recommends lipid screening in patients with diabetes recommended at least annually, and every 2 years for adults with low-risk lipid values (LDL-C <100 mg/dL, HDL-C >50 mg/dL, and triglycerides <150 mg/dL).46
+The American Diabetes Association recommends lipid screening in patients with diabetes at least annually, and every 2 years for adults with low-risk lipid values (LDL-C <100 mg/dL, HDL-C >50 mg/dL, and triglycerides <150 mg/dL).

-The Task Force for the Management Dyslipidaemias of the European Society of Cardiology and the European Atherosclerosis Society recommend risk-level based screening depending on various risk factors (e.g., diabetes, established CVD, hypertension, smoking, body mass index >30 kg/m2, family history of premature CVD and familial dyslipidemia, chronic inflammatory disease, chronic kidney disease).
-Assessment of lipid levels may be considered in men >40 and women >50 years of age.47
+The European Society of Cardiology and the European Atherosclerosis Society recommend risk-level-based screening depending on various risk factors (e.g., diabetes, established CVD, hypertension, smoking, body mass index $> 30 \text{ kg/m}^2$, family history of premature CVD and familial dyslipidemia, chronic inflammatory disease, chronic kidney disease).
+Assessment of lipid levels may be considered in men older than age 40 years and women older than age 50 years.
+47

-The Canadian Working Group on Hypercholesterolemia and Other Dyslipidemias recommend screening men over 40 years of age, postmenopausal women, or women over 50 years of age, patients with diabetes mellitus, hypertension, smoking or abdominal obesity, or a strong family history of premature cardiovascular disease manifestations of hyperlipidemia (e.g., xanthelasma, xanthoma or arcus corneae), or evidence of symptomatic or asymptomatic atherosclerosis, or any patient for whom "lifestyle changes are indicated."
-This group further recommends use of NCEP ATP-III risk estimation algorithm with LDL and total HDL ratio as targets.48
+The Canadian Working Group on Hypercholesterolemia and Other Dyslipidemias recommends screening in men older than age 40 years, postmenopausal women, women older than age 50 years, and patients with diabetes mellitus, hypertension, smoking, abdominal obesity, strong family history of premature CVD manifestations of hyperlipidemia (e.g., xanthelasma, xanthoma, or arcus corneae), or evidence of symptomatic or asymptomatic atherosclerosis, as well as any patient for whom "lifestyle changes are indicated."
+This group further recommends use of the NCEP ATP III risk estimation algorithm, with LDL-C level and TC-to-HDL-C ratio as targets.
+48